Apple phones still sold in China despite ban | Malay Mail

 Sales staff at a Beijing Apple store said they had not yet received any internal notices about the court injunction on iPhone sales.

-“If the ban is ultimately imposed, there will be no Apple products under 6,500 yuan (RM3,932) in China,” noted Wang Xi, a senior market analyst at research firm IDC.
+“If the ban is ultimately imposed, there will be no Apple products under 6,500 yuan (US$940) in China,” noted Wang Xi, a senior market analyst at research firm IDC.

 That would give Chinese smartphone brands, such as Huawei, “more opportunities in the high-end market”, he told AFP.